Geography: the Aztec homeland

-The homeland of the Aztec, and the core of their empire, was the large mountain-rimmed basin known as the Valley of Mexico.
-This was a huge basis whose floor was some 2,500 metres above sea level and surrounded by high mountains reaching up to 6,000 feet.
+The origins of Aztec civilization lay in the large mountain-rimmed Valley of Mexico.
+This was a huge basin whose floor was some 2,500 feet above sea level and surrounded by high mountains reaching up to 6,000 feet.

 Aside from agriculture, the Valley of Mexico is rich in mineral resources: obsidian, a superb material for a great variety of stone tools; basalt, for milling stones; and salt.
 There are also abundant sources of timber on the mountain slopes.